-Cryptococcal Antigen Test
+Cryptococcal Antigen Rapid Test Device

 The StrongStep® Cryptococcal Antigen Rapid Test Device is a rapid immunechromatographic assay for the detection of the capsular polysaccharide antigens of Cryptococcus species complex (Cryptococcus neoformans and Cryptococcus gattii) in serum, plasma, whole blood and cerebral spinal fluid (CSF).
 The assay is a prescription-use laboratory assay which can aid in the diagnosis of cryptococcosis.